amanharwara/spicetify-autoVolume/README.md

 - Open `autoVolume.js` in an editor of your choice.
 - Find the line `const minimumVolume = 50;`
-- The interval value is in percentage, so change the '50' to any percentage of volume that you want.
+- The minimum volume value is in percentage, so change the '50' to any percentage of volume that you want.
 - Save the file.
 - Run the command `spicetify apply` to apply the changes.